NanoRacks is managed by a team of space industry veterans who understand the marketplace and have their own positive reputations in the community.

 Previously, Mary worked as a Program Engineer and Project Manager at Advanced Technology Systems Company, Teaching Fellow in Project Engineering and Manufacturing at the University of Maryland, and an Assistant Project Manager and Bid Coordinator at Sun Control Systems.
 Mary holds a Bachelor of Science in Mechanical Engineering from the University of Maryland and the Project Management Professional (PMP) Certification from The Project Management Institute.

-Martin is a Webmaster and a known digital marketing expert.
-His team are recognized as one of the leading web designers for space-themed programs and are a major driving force in the growth of a number of organizations.
+Martin is a Website Manager and a known digital marketing expert.
+His team are recognized as one of the leading web designers and digital marketing agencies for space-themed programs and are a major driving force in the growth of a number of organizations.